 Independent Arts has been providing arts for wellbeing on the Isle of Wight for more than 30 years.
 Find out what we offer

-We are delighted to be able to reintroduce some of our community sessions in person as Covid-19 restrictions ease.
-Join us for SingAbout, Singing for Breathing, DanceMakers, DanceSense, Creative Café and Anxiety Café are all starting up in May 2021 and we hope our other sessions will be able to follow from June 21st.
+We are delighted to be able to reintroduce our community sessions in person as Covid-19 restrictions ease.
+Join us for SingAbout, Singing for Breathing, DanceMakers, DanceSense, Creative Café and Anxiety Café restarted in May 2021 and other sessions are following this summer.

 We look forward to welcoming back old and new faces to our singing for wellbeing groups.
 Sessions have restarted in Freshwater, Ryde, Newport, East Cowes and Lake this summer.
 For details of times and venues, please

 Picture Play is Independent Arts' Saturday morning creative workshop for young families at our Creative Hub in Newport.
 Free to attend.
 Limited numbers and booking is essential.